Skip to content

 Loss & Training

-PoSh is an inference-time metric with no training process.
-The QA scorer Ψ uses Qwen3-14B; presence scores are extracted as weighted averages over token logits (1–5), with an entity presence threshold of 2 (tuned on a small validation set).
-Runtime efficiency: 400 samples in 15 minutes on a single H100 GPU (~2 seconds each), compared to over 2 hours for DCScore due to its GPT-4 dependency.
+PoSh is an inference-time metric with no training phase.
+The QA scorer \(\Psi\) uses Qwen3-14B, and existence scores are extracted from weighted averages of token logits (mapped to 1-5).
+An existence threshold of 2 is used (tuned on a small validation set).
+In terms of efficiency, PoSh processes 400 samples in approximately 15 minutes on a single H100 (~2 seconds per sample), whereas DCScore (GPT-4 based) takes over 2 hours for the same scale.

 Key Experimental Results